 Why Visit Europe in the Fall

-From mid to late September, the high season of summer has finished, so the crowds have thinned, and travel rates have dropped.
+There are literally hundreds of amazing things to do in Europe, but from mid to late September is one of the best times of year to visit.
+After the high season of summer has finished, the crowds have thinned, and travel rates have dropped.

 There are many scenic outdoor opportunities with beautiful fall foliage and local festivals celebrating everything from beer to truffle hunts to wine harvests.
 And for the sun worshipper, there’s still plenty of warm weather getaways in Europe right up into November.